emmy-codes/React-text-based-game-upgrade/README.md

 Here I'm going to:

-* Split into what I think are the right components
+* Split into what I think are the right Components
-* Find better solutions to the newbie workarounds I made
-* Add more content!
+* Improve the links between "pages" using Route and links
+* Use props for input reactions
+* Find a way to solve the issue of currently being able to go to any square when typing "Go X" (shouldn't be able to Go North when on East square etc)
+* Other improvements to be discovered!
+* More content